TYPO3-Headless/headless_solr/README.md

 If you have any questions just drop a line in #initiative-pwa Slack channel.

 ## Requirements
-Extension requires TYPO3 in version at least 9.5.
+Extension requires TYPO3 in version at least 11.5 or 12.4.

 ## Installation
 Install extension using composer\